4 Building analytic pipelines for a data model

 4.2 Creating functions for the data model

 We can also now make various functions specific to our Lahman data model to facilitate data analyses.
-Given we know the structure of the data, we build a set of functions that abstract away some of the complexities of working with data in a database.
+Given we know the structure of the data, we can build a set of functions that abstract away some of the complexities of working with data in a database.

 Let’s start by making a small function to get the teams players have played for.
 We can see that the code we use follows on from the last couple of chapters.